sprengerst/udacity_nanodegree_vr_p4/docs/README.md

 ## Sketch

-This sketch is the one and only drawing I made to describe the game mechanics and environment in general:
+This sketch is the one and only drawing I made to describe the game mechanics and environment in general it should be almost self explaining:

 ![Image of Sketch](https://raw.githubusercontent.com/sprengerst/udacity_nanodegree_vr_p4/master/docs/sketch.png)

 # User testing outcomes and iteration

 Here are the testing outcomes from the different user tests.
 They all divide in Questions, Iterations #x and findings.

-## First User Test
+## Scale and Mood User Test

 ### Main Questions: